 On June 29, 2021 the Commissioner of Competition filed the Section 92 Application with the Competition Tribunal seeking the divestiture of unspecified assets.
-A hearing of the Section 92 Application is scheduled to occur before the Competition Tribunal in the second quarter of 2022.
+A hearing of the Section 92 Application was held in the second quarter of 2022.
 SECURE believes the resolution of such proceedings will not be material to the Corporation's asset base or Adjusted EBITDA.
 See "Risk Factors - Competition Act Matters" in the AIF for further information on the proceedings under the Competition Act relating to the Transaction.

-Refer to Note 13 of the Corporation's Interim Financial Statements for disclosure related to legal proceedings and regulatory actions and its impact on contingencies.
+Refer to Note 15 of the Corporation's Interim Financial Statements for disclosure related to legal proceedings and regulatory actions and its impact on contingencies.